Introduction

 The Quantitative Pillars: Hard Data for Hard Results

 How do you measure brand loyalty using the data already sitting in your store?
 We begin with the quantitative pillars.
 These metrics provide a mathematical foundation for understanding how often customers return and how much they spend over time.
+To make these numbers truly actionable, we recommend performing a Cohort analysis, grouping customers by the month they first purchased to see how loyalty trends evolve for different "classes" of shoppers.

 Customer Retention Rate (CRR)

 Customer Retention Rate is perhaps the most fundamental metric in the e-commerce playbook.
 It measures the percentage of customers who remain with your brand over a specific period.
-To calculate this, you take the number of customers at the end of a period, subtract any new customers gained during that time, and divide the result by the number of customers you had at the start of the period.

 A high CRR indicates that your brand is delivering consistent value.
 If you notice your second purchase rate dropping significantly after the first order, it is a clear sign that your post-purchase experience needs attention.
 This is often where a Loyalty & Rewards system can intervene by offering immediate incentives for a second visit, such as points for an account creation or a discount on the next purchase.